-Did you know that more than 50 percent of your home’s energy costs are from your heating and cooling?
-That’s why it’s essential to secure an energy-efficient HVAC system.
+Did you know that more than 50% of your home’s energy costs are for your heating and cooling?
+This is why it’s critical to secure an energy-efficient HVAC system.

-In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save money and promote sustainability.
+In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save consumers money and promote sustainability.

-• Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit yearly.
+- Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.

 Starting in 2029, the proposed rule would require all new gas furnaces to feature AFUE ratings of 95%.
 This means furnaces would turn nearly 100% of the gas into usable heat.

-So what does all of this mean for your existing furnace in 2023?
-Currently, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+For the time being, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are ready and available.
+But if you need furnace replacement in soon, highly energy-efficient furnaces are ready and available.
 Learn how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces